lwhorton/lwhorton.github.io/_posts/2019-09-15-best-talks-of-strangeloop-2019.md

 [video](https://www.youtube.com/watch?v=6hUihVWdgW0)

-Dave Yarwood takes us through his journey developing [alda](https://github.com/alda-lang), a music programming language and toolset.
+Dave Yarwood takes us through his journey developing [alda](https://github.com/alda-lang), a music programming language and tool set.
 The market leading GUI-based musical composition software such as Sibelius and Pro Tools are pretty limiting and cumbersome. alda was introduced as a means to compose music within a workflow that doesn't feel cumbersome or creatively